arieluchka/DevOps-Portfolio/README.md

 ### Features
 ⚡️ [Terraform
 code](https://github.com/arieluchka/aks-cluster-project/tree/main/terraform%20file%20for%20cluster%20creation)
-that builds a k8s cluster on Azure (to save costs while working on the project).
+that builds a k8s cluster on Azure with autoscaling (to save costs while working on the project).

 ⚡️ [Helm charts](https://github.com/arieluchka/aks-cluster-project/tree/main/helm-charts)
 with custom settings and ingress configurations, for an easy deployment on any cluster (includes: Ingress Controller, Jenkins, ArgoCD, Prometheus, Grafana etc.).